im-sandbox-mattm/copilot-workshop-foundations/handouts/module-04.1/README.md

 1. inspect whether the tests assert meaningful values
 2. check whether collaborator interactions are verified only when relevant
-3. if you move from Chat review into Agent to apply one more change, paste that follow-up prompt again as a fresh Agent prompt
+3. if you move from Ask review into Agent to apply one more change, paste that follow-up prompt again as a fresh Agent prompt
 4. run the tests if time allows

 ### Prompt